Q. Must I have an impairment to use the service?

 A. Location information is not passed to the Emergency Call Answering Service (ECAS) automatically in all cases and from all phones.
 We encourage you to provide additional personal information and include your address, Eircode or a nearby landmark in your message to help the Emergency Services to find you.

-In most cases Android based smartphones will try to find the phones location and send this to the Emergency Call Answering Service automatically when you send a SMS/Text to 112.
-This is done by the phone automatically using AML [Link Required] and is currently [November 2020] not supported on Apple/IOS or other smartphones.
+In most cases smartphones will try to find the phones location and send this to the Emergency Call Answering Service automatically when you send a SMS/Text to 112.
+This is done by the phone automatically using AML (Advanced Mobile Location).
 As AML relies on the phones ability to get an accurate location, it should not be relied upon completely and you should always include your location & Eircode in the text when requesting help.

 Q. Can I create emergency messages and store them in my mobile phone ready to be used in an emergency?